siddhants8019/Tweetify/README.md

-This is the code base for the React app which is a twitter clone.
+This is the code base for the Tweetify React app which is simply a twitter clone that I have built.
 The Backend is built using an public api which helps in functionality like posting a tweet, sending notifs, uploading profile pictures etc.

 Technologies used -
-React, Redux, NoSQL, Node.js(Express.js), Material-UI library and many other smaller libraries
+React, Redux, NoSQL, Node.js(Express.js), Material-UI library and many other smaller libraries.

 ## 1: Install packages